Skip to content

 How to become an Army Dog Handler

-The role of an Army Dog Handler
+What does an Army Dog Handler do?

 An army dog handler works with specially trained dogs to carry out key military tasks.
 As specialist army personnel, a dog handler is tasked with forming a unique bond with the dogs they train and lead.
 This bond enables the dog handler to instruct the dog in their care to carry out tasks that possibly can’t be accomplished by humans.
 You’ll likely start your career working with protection dogs (dogs that are trained to detect the presence of intruders) to patrol army bases to ensure they’re secure.
 Later, you may have the opportunity to partner with Military Working Dogs (MWD) that can sniff out explosives, detect weapons and other substances.
 Key tasks of an army dog handler include: